MetOffice/lfric_core/documentation/source/pages/main.rst

 components overview>`.
-The application will follow the ``PSyKAl`` architecture, described in the next section, to give the required separation of concerns between the algorithmic descriptions of high-level scientific processes and the lower-level processing that models these processes.
+The application will follow the ``PSyKAl`` architecture, described in the next section, to give the required separation of concerns between the algorithmic descriptions of high-level scientific processes and the lower-level computation that implements these processes.

+Applications can call model components, for example, to run an atmosphere model.
+Applications can also be utilities; for example, to regrid data passed from one model configuration to another.

 The LFRic core repository includes just a few applications that are used for training, testing or development of new features.
 The